iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ct.covid19.exposurenotifications___minted150003/report.md

 <img src="5_star_reviews_wordcloud.png" alt="gov.ct.covid19.exposurenotifications 5 reviews"/>
 </p>

+> Simple enough to use.
+The best way to get the most out of this app is to encourage your friends & family to also get the app!
+It's a community effort.<br> :date: __2021-02-14 02:27:29__

+> I like this.
+It's simple and easy.
+I wish my state participated in the program (a state next to mine does).<br> :date: __2021-02-13 22:22:08__

 > Will this app work when it needs to<br> :date: __2021-02-09 15:42:46__

 > Everyones<br> :date: __2021-01-31 12:48:10__